Texture gradient

-Texture gradient is the distortion in size which closer objects have compared to objects farther away.
-It also involves groups of objects appearing denser as they move farther away.
+Texture gradient is the distortion in size which closer objects have compared to objects further away.
+It also involves groups of objects appearing denser as they move further away.
 Additionally, it could be explained by noticing a certain amount of detail depending on how close something is, giving a sense of depth perception.

 There are three main forms of texture gradient: density, perspective, and distortion of texture elements.

 Texture gradient is carefully used in the painting Paris Street, Rainy Day by Gustave Caillebotte.

 Texture gradient was used in a study of child psychology in 1976 and studied by Sidney Weinstein in 1957.

 In 2000, a paper about the texture gradient equation, wavelets, and shape from texture was released by Maureen Clerc and Stéphane Mallat.